CLICK HERE for SEND Policy (approved by Board of Governors, December 2020)

 Transition: How will the school help my daughter changing schools?

 Year 6 / 7 Transition

-The SENCO and/or Head of Year 7 will attend the Primary to Secondary Transition day meeting to discuss specific need of your child and the nature and level of support which has had the most impact.
+The SENDCO and/or Head of Year 7 will attend the Primary to Secondary Transition day meeting to discuss specific need of your child and the nature and level of support which has had the most impact.

-On some cases additional multi-agency meetings may be arranged, or the SENCO may attend the pupil’s termly review, in order to create a more detailed ‘transition’ plan which may include more visits to the new school and/or additional visits from the new school.
+On some cases additional multi-agency meetings may be arranged, or the SENDCO may attend the pupil’s termly review, in order to create a more detailed ‘transition’ plan which may include more visits to the new school and/or additional visits from the new school.